lukeswitz/git-stars/index.md

 ## [RF-Swift](https://github.com/PentHertz/RF-Swift)

-🚀 A swifty RF toolbox baked for your needs, and it's multi-platform! 🌐✨ Available right now in for amd64 Linux & Windows, and with some limitations on aarch64 with Raspberry Pi 5 and Apple M1-M3
+🚀 A swifty RF toolbox baked for your needs, and it's multi-platform! 🌐✨ Available right now in for amd64 Linux & Windows, and with some limitations on aarch64 with Raspberry Pi 5 and Apple M1-M3, and RISC-V 64 tested on Milk-V Jupiter SBC

 **Stars:** 139 | **Language:** Go

-**Last Updated:** 2024-09-02T16:47:09Z
+**Last Updated:** 2024-09-03T12:22:34Z

 ---